healthchecks/healthchecks/templates/docs/configuring_checks.md

 * Select the **If no keywords match: Classify the ping as failure** option – SITE_NAME will classify all other HTTP requests as failure signals.

+With these settings, SITE_NAME will classify a HTTP ping as a success signal if and only if the request body contains text "Backup successful".
+If the request body does not contain this string (or the request body is absent altogether), it will classify the ping as a failure signal.